a-27-eng/Apple-Retail-Sales-Analysis/README.md

 ## Conclusion

-By completing this project, you will develop advanced SQL querying skills, improve your ability to handle large datasets, and gain practical experience in solving complex data analysis problems that are crucial for business decision-making.
-This project is an excellent addition to your portfolio and will demonstrate your expertise in SQL to potential employers.
+By completing this project, I have developed advanced SQL querying skills, improved my ability to handle large datasets, and gain practical experience in solving complex data analysis problems that are crucial for business decision-making.
+T

 ---